-US halts building of Russia-Germany pipeline
+US stops building of Russia-Germany pipeline

 Already a member?

-It "has suspended its Nord Stream 2 pipelay activities" Allseas said on Saturday.
+Allseas "has suspended its Nord Stream 2 pipelay activities" it said on Saturday.

-And it would fully comply with US "guidance" on "regulatory, technical, and environmental" details of the sanctions bill, the firm said.
+And it would fully comply with US "guidance" on "regulatory, technical, and environmental" details of the sanctions, the firm said.

 The US measures called for asset freezes against those "engaged in pipe-laying ... for the construction of the Nord Stream 2 pipeline project".

-That meant the US would seize Allseas' ships - the Pioneering Spirit, Audacia, and Solitaire - if they entered American waters after completing the Russian pipe.
+That meant the US would have seized Allseas' ships - the Pioneering Spirit, Audacia, and Solitaire - if they entered American waters after completing the Russian pipe.

-It would also seize the firm's office in Houston, Texas, and bar it from working in the US for years to come.
+It would also have seized the firm's office in Houston, Texas, and barred it from working in America for years.

 "Stop NOW and leave the pipeline unfinished ... or make a foolish attempt to rush to complete the pipeline and risk putting your company out of business," two US senators, Ted Cruz and Ron Johnson, told Allseas CEO Edward Heerema in a letter last week.

-The Allseas announcement marked the first major setback for the Russian project since construction began two years ago.
+Allseas' announcement marked the first major setback for the Russian project since construction began two years ago.

 Germany had carved out Nord Stream 2 from EU sanctions on Russia over its invasion of Ukraine.